United Kingdom and the euro: Gibraltar

 The currency of Gibraltar is the Gibraltar pound, issued by His Majesty's Government of Gibraltar.
 Unofficially, most retail outlets in Gibraltar also accept the euro, though some payphones and the Royal Gibraltar Post Office, along with all other government offices, do not.

 Clearing

 London is home to three-quarters of all euro clearing in the world, to a value of €927 billion (2017 figure).
 The second largest hub is Paris, which operates 11% of clearing.
 In light of the UK's withdrawal from the EU, the EU is looking at whether these operations should be forced to move from London to within the EU so the activities could be regulated by the European Central Bank.
-The European Union agreed to prolong until 30 June 2025 permission for Britain's clearing houses to continue serving customers in the EU but officials say that this will be the final extension.
+The European Union agreed to prolong until 30 June 2025 permission for Britain's clearing houses to continue serving customers in the EU but officials say that this will be the "final extension".
+A further extension was granted in January 2025, with a new deadline set for June 2028.